echasnovski/mini.nvim/readmes/mini-completion.md

     -- on every `BufEnter` event.
     auto_setup = true,

-    -- `process_items` should be a function which takes LSP -- 'textDocument/completion' response items and word to complete.
-Its -- output should be a table of the same nature as input items.
-The most -- common use-cases are custom filtering and sorting.
-You can use -- default `process_items` as `MiniCompletion.default_process_items()`.
-    process_items = --<function: filters out snippets; sorts by LSP specs>, },
+    -- A function which takes LSP 'textDocument/completion' response items -- and word to complete.
+Output should be a table of the same nature as -- input items.
+Common use case is custom filter/sort. process_items = --<function: MiniCompletion.default_process_items>, },

   -- Fallback action.
 It will always be run in Insert mode.
 To use Neovim's